SAP-samples/ui5-typescript-walkthrough/steps/03/README.md

 </html>
 ```

-In the example above, the callback of the `onInit` event is where we now instantiate an OpenUI5 text control.
+In the example above, the callback of the `on-init` event is where we now instantiate an OpenUI5 text control.

 ***